Online Dart Compiler

 What makes this Dart playground useful

-- Instant Dart execution — write code, press Run, and see output from the Dart VM in seconds, no pub get or IDE setup needed.
+- Instant Dart execution — write code, press Run, and see output from the Dart VM in seconds, no

-- Stdin input supported —
+- Stdin input is supported.

 What you can build in the Dart playground

-- async/await, Futures, and Streams — the idioms that underpin every Flutter app, runnable here without any UI boilerplate.
+- async/await, Futures, and Streams: the idioms that underpin every Flutter app, runnable here without any UI boilerplate.

-- Classes, mixins, extension methods, and pattern matching with records and sealed classes — modern Dart 3 features you can test one declaration at a time.
+- Classes, mixins, extension methods, and pattern matching with records and sealed classes: modern Dart 3 features you can test one declaration at a time.

-- Quick Dart experiments — test a null-safety rule, verify a late initializer, try a collection-if or spread operator, or confirm how a Future chain resolves.
+- Quick Dart experiments: test a null-safety rule, verify a late initializer, try a collection-if or spread operator, or confirm how a Future chain resolves.

 Online Dart compiler FAQ